Reflexology London & Near You

 Is reflexology scientifically proven?

-Can reflexology help with anxiety?
+Can reflexology help neuropathy?

 Is reflexology safe during pregnancy?